Murder of Bianca Devins: News reports and commentary

-By July 15, 2019, the story had reached the mainstream and was subsequently reported around the world—likely being the most publicized case of social media documenting a murder.
+By July 15, 2019, the story had reached mainstream news and was considered to be the most publicized case of social media documenting a murder.
 Devins had 2,000 followers prior to her death: by July 15, her follower count had risen by 75,000.
 Initial reports of her murder overstated her online popularity based on the post-mortem number of followers.

 Melissa Jeltsen of HuffPost recalled that in the immediate aftermath of Devins's death, "Everyone wanted [it] to mean something."
-The Post-Standard's Elizabeth Doran noted the case was more closely related to "the well-worn story ... of abusive male partners".
+The Post-Standards Elizabeth Doran noted the case was more closely related to "the well-worn story ... of abusive male partners".
 Queenie Wong of CNET and Densley found that the murder demonstrated the problems with how social media responds to violent imagery.
-The Internet's connection in the murder has been noted by many.
+The Internet's connection to the murder has been noted by many.

 The crime has been discussed as a case of domestic violence against women caused by toxic masculinity.
 Misogyny was seen by some as relevant to the context of Devins's death.
-Evelyn Douek of Harvard University drew parallels between the sharing of photos of Devins to the sharing of videos related to the Christchurch shooting.
+Evelyn Douek of Harvard University drew parallels between the sharing of photos of Devins and the sharing of videos related to the Christchurch shooting.
 Others have drawn similar conclusions regarding Christchurch, noting that both men repeated the meme "subscribe to PewDiePie" following the events.

-Clark's actions following Devins's death have been interpreted as a demonstration of control, including by her mother.
+Clark's actions following Devins' death have been interpreted as a demonstration of control, including by her mother.
 Director of criminology Alison Marganski said that Clark's behavior fit the profile of other violent male offenders and speculated that he felt emasculated and wanted to show his strength.